-In Year 10, all students will study an English, Mathematics, Science, History and Health & Physical Education subject as well as Sport and iThrive.
-Students will also be required to choose two other subjects.
+In Year 10, all students will study an English, Mathematics, History and Science subject as well as sport.
+Students will also be required to choose other subjects.
 The subjects offered in Year 10 are designed to provide preparation for subjects in Years 11 and 12 in terms of the style of assessment and rigours of the subject to guide students in their choice of subjects for Years 11 and 12 and whether applied or general subjects are best suited for them.
 Changing of subjects in Years 11 and 12 is not recommended and will only occur at the Principal's discretion.
 Therefore, it is important that students sample subjects in Year 10 to make appropriate choices for Years 11 and 12.
 Results in most subjects in Year 10 do not contribute to the QCE or ATAR.
-The exceptions are VET Certificate courses e.g. Certificate II in Health Support Services and any Short Courses completed satisfactorily.
+The exceptions are VET Certificate courses (e.g., Certificate II in Health Support Services) and any Short Courses completed satisfactorily.

 In Years 11 and 12, for studies towards the Senior Statement, the QCE, and ATAR, students are required to choose six (6) subjects (including an English and a Mathematics subject).
-In addition to these subjects as part of the Senior Studies Curriculum at Capalaba students are to complete the Certificate II in Skills for Work and Vocational Pathways or equivalent qualification.
 They may also participate in other activities such as sport, tertiary preparation, independent study, opportunities for work placement and study skills.
 Students in Senior Studies at Capalaba are enrolled on a full-time attendance basis only.
 This means that students are required to attend for the full time each timetabled college day and partake in the full Senior Studies Curriculum.
 Students enrol in Senior Studies at Capalaba State College to be QCE or QCIA eligible.